 There's more to hostels than sex, of course.
 Often, they act as temporary homes for people who don't have much money and/or also suffer from mental illnesses, like depression or paranoia.

 One such character was Anton.
 Anton was a young Albanian man who'd moved to Barcelona to make a living.
-I'm not entirely sure how he was making that living but he'd hurriedly come and go from the hostel several times a night and never really say what he was doing.
-Which was strange because he wasn't shy of telling me about pretty much everything and anything else – like the time he and his brother beat up 40 people in one go, or how how he lost his virginity to a girl in the hostel, who obviously thought it was the best sex she'd ever had.
-That kind of story – ones that are very entertaining but obviously untrue.
+I'm not entirely sure how he was making that living, but he would hurriedly come and go from the hostel several times a night.
+He never said what he was doing, which was strange because he wasn't shy in telling me about other parts of his life—like the time he and his brother beat up 40 people in one go, or how he lost his virginity to a girl in the hostel, who obviously thought it was the best sex she'd ever had.
+That kind of story—ones that are very entertaining but obviously untrue.
 In the end, my boss kicked him out for threatening an employee.
-He left the hostel screaming that he'd be back and that he was a "sniper" and a "lion".
+He left the hostel screaming that he'd be back and that he was a "sniper" and a "lion."
 We never saw that lion again.

-There was another guy, a chap called Ramon – a big fella whose mental age was closer to ten than his actual age of 40.
+There was another guy, a chap called Ramon.
 After having spent 20 years working in London, he'd returned to Spain to find some work in slightly better weather.
 He had some savings but chose to use the hostel as a place to get set up.
 He figured it'd be easier to find an apartment and a job if he had a base to work from.
-He was full of sob stories – like how he visited his mum in Spain and found out she had a new family and no interest in talking to him.
-Or how a woman robbed him of £300 when he tried to rent an apartment from her.
+He was full of sob stories—like how he visited his mom in Spain and found out she had a new family and no interest in talking to him.
+Or how a woman robbed him of $460 when he tried to rent an apartment from her.
 It felt as if every story he had ended badly.
 He finally decided to get out of both the hostel and Barcelona and start a new life in Menorca.

 One time I tried to stop two drunken morons from fighting outside the hostel and one accidentally caught me full force in the face.
-Our security went to town on them and completely beat the chaps into the ground.
+Our security went to town on them, completely pummeling them to the ground.